avand/sprinkles/README.md

 results.appendChild(result);                      // Add an element as a child
 ```

-If you do a lot of this, maybe you should write a function like `createElement(name, content, parent)`.
+If you do a lot of this maybe you should write a function like `createElement(name, content, parent)` or use jQuery (gasp!).

 ## Query String Params